spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-dynamic-multistore.md

 #### Define the region stores context by domain

-With dynamic multistore, you can define region or store using domains or headers.
-We recommend defining region using domains.
+With dynamic multistore, you can define regions and stores using domains or headers.
+We recommend defining regions using domains.

 {% info_block infoBox "Changing the domain name" %}